Find out more about becoming a student speaker at the Convocation Ceremonies.

 • Clarity of ideas and speech content

-• Appeal to a broad audience & shared experiences with Capilano University students
+• Appeal to a broad audience & shared experiences with fellow Capilano University students

-• Extent to which the speech represents the mission and values of CapU
+• Extent to which the speech reflects the values of CapU

 • Speaker’s delivery – well prepared, engaging, vocal variety, animated delivery, stage presence